jackjocross/til/README.md

 #Immutable
 * fromJS: Deeply creates an immutable object.
 * Map: Shallowly creates an immutable object.
 * toJS: returns the native JavaScript version of the immutable object.
+Always returns a reference to a new object.

 #Webpack
 * file-loader: A Webpack loader that can be used to include static asset files such as images or fonts in your bundle.
 * json-loader: A Webpack loader that should be included to load JSON files such as mocks into your bunde.
+* Hot module reloading: This feature of webpack can save you a page reload when viewing changes in certain scenarios.
+To start webpack-dev-server with hmr enabled add the flags --inline --hot when you start the server.

 #Node
 * nvm (Node version manager): can be used to easily switch between running different versions of Node and NPM for each shell window.
 Use "nvm install ${version}" to install and use a specific Node version and "nvm use ${version}" to switch between available versions.  "nvm ls -remote" lists all Node versions available for download.